Ed Foreman

 Edgar Franklin Foreman Jr. (December 22, 1933 – February 2, 2022) was an American businessman and politician who was a member of the United States House of Representatives.
-He had one term representing Texas's 16th congressional district from 1963 to 1965 and a second term from 1969 to 1971 representing New Mexico's 2nd district, then newly established.
+He served one term representing Texas's 16th congressional district from 1963 to 1965 and a second term from 1969 to 1971 representing New Mexico's 2nd district, then newly established.
 He is the most historically recent member of Congress to have represented more than one state during their career.

 Early life and education

-Foreman was born near Portales, New Mexico, in Roosevelt County in southeastern New Mexico, to Edgar Foreman Sr. and the former Lillian Childress.
+Foreman was born on a peanut farm in Portales, New Mexico, in Roosevelt County in southeastern New Mexico, to Edgar Foreman Sr. and the former Lillian Childress.

 From 1952 to 1953, he attended Eastern New Mexico College in Portales.
 He transferred to New Mexico State University in Las Cruces, where in 1955 he obtained a Bachelor of Science degree in civil engineering.

 From 1953 to 1956, Foreman was employed by Phillips Petroleum Company.
 From 1956 to 1957, he served in the United States Navy as an enlisted sailor.
 He also served in the United States Navy Reserve and United States Air Force Reserve.
 While in the Air Force Reserve, he became a captain in the 9999th Air Reserve Squadron in Washington, DC while serving as a congressman.
 He headed Foreman Brine Sales and Service in Odessa, Texas, from 1956 to 1962.
 He was formerly the president of Valley Transit Mix, Atlas Land Company, and Foreman Oil, Inc.

 Political career

 Represented West Texas, 1963–1965

 In 1962 Foreman was elected to Congress from the 16th District in West Texas, which stretched from El Paso to the Permian Basin.
 His victory is attributed to the incumbent Democratic Representative J. T. Rutherford having been linked with the Billie Sol Estes scandal.
-In that same election, the Democrat, later Republican, John B. Connally, Jr., was elected governor over the Republican oilfield equipment executive Jack Cox.
+In that same election, the Democrat, later Republican, John Connally, was elected governor over the Republican oilfield equipment executive Jack Cox.

-Foreman was defeated when he sought re-election in 1964, a year in which President Lyndon B. Johnson, a Texan, was reelected over Republican U.S. Senator Barry M. Goldwater in a landslide, and the Republicans suffered massive losses throughout the nation.
+Foreman voted against the Civil Rights Act of 1964.
+Foreman was defeated for re-election in 1964, a year in which President Lyndon B. Johnson, a Texan, was reelected over Republican U.S. Senator Barry M. Goldwater in a landslide, and the Republicans suffered massive losses throughout the nation.